 Steps to generate shell completions for Codex:

-$ codex completion --help Generate shell completion scripts Usage: codex completion [OPTIONS] [SHELL] Arguments: [SHELL] Shell to generate completions for [default: bash] [possible values: bash, elvish, fish, powershell, zsh] Options: ##### snipped #####The current CLI uses codex completion for this job, and the help output shows the valid shell names for your installed version.
+$ codex completion --help Generate shell completion scripts Usage: codex completion [OPTIONS] [SHELL] Arguments: [SHELL] Shell to generate completions for [default: bash] [possible values: bash, elvish, fish, powershell, zsh] Options: ##### snipped #####Use one of the shell names shown by the local help output.
+Omitting the shell name prints bash completions.

-- Save the generated script to a file when you want to reuse or install it later.
+- Save the generated zsh script to a completion file.

 $ codex completion zsh > _codex

-- Open the saved file and confirm it contains the Codex completion binding.
+- Confirm the saved file contains the Codex completion binding.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.